cakephp/docs/en/core-libraries/internationalization-and-localization.rst

 *Internationalization* refers to the ability of an application to be localized.
-The term *localization* refers to the adaptation of an application to meet specific language (or culture) requirements (i.e., a "locale").
+The term *localization* refers to the adaptation of an application to meet specific language (or culture) requirements (i.e. a "locale").
 Internationalization and localization are often abbreviated as i18n and l10n respectively; 18 and 10 are the number of characters between the first and last character.